Shodformula/MLWeatherPredictor/README.md

 # MLWeatherPredictor-Dallas

 This project involves developing a machine learning model to predict weather conditions for a specified date using historical weather data for the city of Dallas.
-The model forecasts temperature, visibility, dew point, feels-like temperature, pressure, humidity, wind speed, and cloud coverage.
+By leveraging historical weather patterns, the model forecasts multiple weather parameters, providing a detailed weather outlook for the chosen date.
+Specifically, the model predicts:

+- **Temperature**: The expected air temperature in degrees Fahrenheit.
+- **Visibility**: The distance one can clearly see, measured in meters.
+- **Dew Point**: The temperature at which air becomes saturated with moisture, measured in degrees Fahrenheit.
+- **Feels-Like Temperature**: The apparent temperature considering wind and humidity, measured in degrees Fahrenheit.
+- **Pressure**: The atmospheric pressure at sea level, measured in hectopascals (hPa).
+- **Humidity**: The relative humidity as a percentage.
+- **Wind Speed**: The speed of the wind, measured in meters per second.
+- **Cloud Coverage**: The fraction of the sky covered by clouds, expressed as a percentage.

+The project utilizes linear regression models trained on historical weather data to provide accurate and reliable predictions.
+It incorporates extensive data processing, feature engineering, and model evaluation techniques to ensure the model's robustness and accuracy.
+The final product is an interactive Python script that prompts users for a specific date and returns detailed weather predictions based on historical trends.

 ## Project Structure